This article applies to Linux users in all licenses.

 Machine requirements x86 64 bit: amd64 (Intel 64/EM64T) x86 32 bit: SSE2 armv7 32 bit: armv7 hardfloat (Raspberry Pi 2+)

-Choose your package For PC, pick the according package depending on if your system supports 32-bit or 64-bit.
+Choose your package For PC, pick the 64-bit (or 32-bit) package according to your system.
 If in doubt, run uname.
 On a 64-bit system, uname -m will print x86_64.
 For Raspberry Pi, pick the ARM package.

 Usually, you can install the package by double-clicking or right-clicking on it and select the package manager, e.g. Open with software installation, Open with GDebi package installer, Open with Ubuntu Software Center, or Open with QApt package installer.